dotnet/csharplang/proposals/low-level-struct-improvements.md

 ## Considerations

-### Keywords vs. attributes
-This design calls for using attributes to annotate the new lifetime rules.
-This also could've been done just as easily with contextual keywords.
-For instance: `scoped` and `escapes` could have been used instead of `DoesNotEscape` and `RefThisEscapes`.

-Keywords, even the contextual ones, have a much heavier weight in the language than attributes.
-The use cases these features solve, while very valuable, impact a small number of developers.
-Consider that only a fraction of high end developers are defining `ref struct` instances and then consider that only a fraction of those developers will be using these new lifetime features.
-That doesn't seem to justify adding a new contextual keyword to the language.

-This does mean that program correctness will be defined in terms of attributes though.
-That is a bit of a gray area for the language side of things but an established pattern for the runtime.

 ### Why do we need [RefFieldEscapes]?
 The biggest challenge posed by the [compat considerations](#compat-considerations) is that methods cannot capture and return `ref` parameters as `ref` fields.
 This is a hard assumption in the rules and there are many API patterns today that take advantage of this.
 In order to have methods that capture `ref` parameters as `ref` fields there must be some form of explicit opt-in that is visible to calling methods.